 Akeso helpline 0861 435 787

-Akeso mental health facilities accept patients both on professional and personal referrals, which means that in addition to accepting referrals from general practitioners, psychologists and psychiatrists, we also accept patients referred by their loved ones and even if they themselves request to be admitted.
+Akeso mental health facilities accept clients both on professional and personal referrals, which means that in addition to accepting referrals from general practitioners, psychologists, and psychiatrists, we may also accept clients referred by their loved ones and even if you yourself request to be admitted.

-Every potential patient is assessed individually before being referred into an inpatient or outpatient programme, depending on the severity of their illness and symptoms.
-In the case of an emergency, the mental health facility will provide a full psychiatric assessment and immediate therapeutic care.
+In the case of an admission, the Akeso mental health facility will provide a full psychiatric assessment and immediate therapeutic care.
 In the absence of a specific referral, the treating psychiatrist will be the doctor who is on call for the day.

 Should you wish to enquire about an admission, please contact your nearest Akeso mental health facility.